HI gas content of SDSS galaxies revealed by ALFALFA: implications for the mass-metallicity relation and the environmental dependence of HI in the local Universe: Conclusion

 \section{Conclusion}

-In this paper, we develop a statistical method to infer the HI-to-stellar mass ratio $\fgas$ of galaxies from their stellar mass and optical colour, using a volume-limited galaxy sample jointly observed by SDSS and ALFALFA.
-Compared to the traditional methods, the key feature of our method is its capability of removing the Malmquist bias against low-$\fgas$ systems in ALFALFA, via a self-consistent modelling of the HI detection rate of each galaxy observed in SDSS.
+In this paper, I develop a statistical method to infer the HI-to-stellar mass ratio $\fgas$ of galaxies from their stellar mass and optical colour, using a volume-limited galaxy sample jointly observed by SDSS and ALFALFA.
+Compared to the traditional methods, the key feature of my method is its capability of removing the Malmquist bias against low-$\fgas$ systems in ALFALFA, via a self-consistent modelling of the HI detection rate of each galaxy observed in SDSS.
 The best-fitting HI fraction predictor has an estimated scatter of $0.272$ dex, slightly smaller than the ${\sim}0.30$ dex reported by traditional methods.

-To explore the impact of gas accretion on gas-phase metallicity, we define an HI excess parameter $\gamma$ as the deviation of the observed $\lg\,\fgas$ from the expected value (normalized by scatter).
-We discover a strong secondary dependence of the mass-metallicity relation on $\gamma$, echoing the findings of \citet{bothwell2013} and \citet{brown2018}.
+To explore the impact of gas accretion on gas-phase metallicity, I define an HI excess parameter $\gamma$ as the deviation of the observed $\lg\,\fgas$ from the expected value (normalized by scatter).
+I discover a strong secondary dependence of the mass-metallicity relation on $\gamma$, echoing the findings of \citet{bothwell2013} and \citet{brown2018}.
 This secondary dependence defines a fundamental metallicity relation of HI, similar to the fundamental metallicity relation of the star formation rate~\citep{mannucci2010, laralopez2010, andrews2013}.

-By taking advantage of two tight scaling relations, i.e., the mass-metallicity relation and the star formation main sequence, we define the relative metallicity and relative $\ssfr$ of each galaxy as the (normalized) deviations from the two respective mean relations.
-To elucidate the underlying driver of the scatter in the MZR, we examine the 2D relative metallicity distribution on the relative $\ssfr$ vs HI excess plane.
-We find that the variation of relative metallicity is primarily driven by the change in HI excess, so that galaxies with higher HI excesses always have lower relative metallicities, regardless of the difference in relative $\ssfr$.
-This 2D metallicity map provides strong evidence that the metallicity dependence on HI is more fundamental that on SFR.
+By taking advantage of two tight scaling relations, i.e., the mass-metallicity relation and the star formation main sequence, I define the relative metallicity and relative $\ssfr$ of each galaxy as the (normalized) deviations from the two respective mean relations.
+To elucidate the underlying driver of the scatter in the MZR, I examine the 2D relative metallicity distribution on the relative $\ssfr$ vs HI excess plane.
+I find that the variation of relative metallicity is primarily driven by the change in HI excess, so that galaxies with higher HI excesses always have lower relative metallicities, regardless of the difference in relative $\ssfr$.
+This 2D metallicity map suggests that the metallicity dependence on HI is more fundamental that on SFR.